What are the Core Concepts of Marketing?

 Wants

-For example, while water is a need, a particular brand of sparkling water represents a want.
-Marketers play a crucial role in shaping these wants through branding, advertising, and cultural influence.
+For example, although water is a need, a given brand of sparkling water is a want.
+These desires are influenced by marketers through branding, advertising, and cultural influences.

 Demands